-Section 117 of the Firearms Act authorizes the Governor in Council to make regulations in relation to a variety of areas covered by the Firearms Act.
-Clause 38 amends section 117 by adding areas in which the Governor in Council may make regulations, including the following:
+Section 117 of the Firearms Act authorizes Cabinet to make regulations in relation to a variety of areas covered by the Firearms Act.
+Clause 38 adds areas in which Cabinet may make regulations, including:

-- the storage of handguns as well as related restrictions and licences (new section 117(i.1)); and - the disposal of ammunition referred to in new section 37(4) of the Firearms Act (new section 117(k.4)).
+- the storage of handguns as well as related restrictions and licences (section 117(i.1)); and - the disposal of ammunition referred to in section 37(4) (section 117(k.4)).